What are the supply chain predictions for 2022? Brandon Black, SVP of Supply Chain, Ivanti, offers some insights on what to expect.

 1 Automation will play a critical role in ensuring peak efficiency in the supply chain

 Warehouse automation comes in many forms, including artificial intelligence, machines, cobots, and robots that assist workers with processes related to inventory planning, asset tracking, order fulfillment, and more.
-In short, supply chain automation can save a company time and money, while helping warehouse operators improve efficiency, accuracy, and productivity.
+In short, supply chain automation can save a company time and money, while helping public warehouse operators improve efficiency, accuracy, and productivity.
 I expect we’ll see this technology take warehouse operations to a whole new level in 2022, as automation tools can help fill the worker shortage gap, secure the supply chain, and future-proof businesses in the face of uncertainty.

 2 IIoT applications will enable organizations to further modernize their supply chain operations